 In the very competitive dropshipping scene, you’re going to find your business competing on customer service as much as any other aspect like customer appeal and product value.
 So it’s essential if you want to get this right.

 NOTHING warms a customer’s heart more than perceived generosity.
-I remember recently eating at a Brixx pizza restaurant when the manager came out and told me that the pizza that was made for me was not up to his standards.
+I remember recently eating at a Brixx pizza restaurant when the manager came out and told me that the pizza made for me was not up to his standards.

 Whatever loss they took on those pizzas were more than compensated for by my returning business.
 Remember that principle.

+Customers will often evaluate your return policy before placing an order.
 Make your return policy easy and generous, and you will build a steady following of loyal customers.

 5. How to Grow Your Business